-Listed below are the course requirements for Year 10 students in 2024.
+Listed below are the course requirements for Year 10 students.
 The curriculum is designed to give students an opportunity to experience subjects from the eight (8) different learning areas.
 From the following table it can be seen that 19 periods are taken up with compulsory subjects.
 Students need to select 3 more subjects to ensure they are studying a total of 25 periods per week for each semester.

 COMPULSORY SUBJECTS NO. OF PERIODS PER WEEK FOR THE YEAR

 English 4

 Mathematics 4

 Science 4

 Humanities and Social Sciences 4

 Physical Education 2

 Health Education 1

-3 electives must be chosen with a maximum of two from any one learning area
+3 ELECTIVES MUST BE CHOSEN FROM THE FOLLOWING AREAS

-The Arts NOTE: Only one specialised elective may be chosen
+The Arts

 Languages

 Specialised Physical Education

-Science - STEM

 Technologies

 TOTAL ELECTIVE PERIODS PER WEEK 6

 TOTAL PERIODS PER FOR THE YEAR 25